 6. What’s on Your Digital Workplace Strategy Roadmap?

-It’s important to remember that a digital workplace strategy is a program, not a project, and its implementation must start by taking into account the internal and external insights of your workforce, followed by consistent pulse-taking and feedback in combination with the digital presence and participation of senior management.
+It’s important to remember that a digital workplace strategy is an ongoing program, not a one-and-done project, and its implementation must start by taking into account the internal and external insights of your workforce, followed by consistent pulse-taking and feedback in combination with the digital presence and participation of senior management.

 7. What Are Your Options for Digital Workplace Technology Selection?